PRESIDENT AND CHIEF EXECUTIVE OFFICER

 Karyne Jones is President and Chief Executive Officer of the National Caucus and Center on Black Aging, Inc. (NCBA) and NCBA Housing Management and Development Corporation.
-During its forty three year history, NCBA has been the only national organization devoted solely to providing effective leadership in making minority participation in aging services a national issue and priority.
+During its forty seven year history, NCBA has been the only national organization devoted solely to providing effective leadership in making minority participation in aging services a national issue and priority.

 Prior to becoming NCBA's chief executive officer, Karyne was Executive Director of Federal Relations with SBC Telecommunications, Inc., (now ATT) based in Washington, D.C. where she lobbied members of Congress on telecommunications issues and policies.
 She also represented the company's corporate political action committee with national political organizations.

 Karyne's previous Capitol Hill experience includes Legislative Aide to Congressman Andrew Young.
 During his tenure as U.S. Ambassador to the United Nations, she became his Public Affairs Officer and White House Liaison.
 A native of San Antonio, she returned to Texas and began her own political career and became active on numerous boards, commissions and civic projects involved in issues on education, civil rights, environmental and economic development.

 Karyne served for eight years in the Texas Legislature representing District 120 in San Antonio.
 During her tenure, she served on the Appropriations, State-Federal Relations, Corrections and Urban Affairs committees.
 She also served as Vice Chair of the House Democratic Caucus and was a member of the Black and Mexican American Legislative Caucuses.
 Prior to her election to the Texas House of Representatives, she was elected twice to the school board of the EastCentralIndependentSchool District.